eric-von-knorring/youtube-search/README.md

 # Youtube search

-A command line tool to search for youtube videos and output the tile and link on standard out.
+A command line client to search for youtube videos and output the tile and link on standard out.

 ## Usage